BrentonCavanagh/Automation-in-FIJI/README.md

 # Script descriptions

-[__Z projection + Scale__](Zprojection+Scale.ijm) : Written to take an input folder of images of various dimensions (single, multichannle, 3D) and output single greyscale TIF image or a RGB TIF with a scalebar.
-Dimensioanlty is reduced in the case of 3D images using a maximum Z prohjection.
+[__Z projection + Scale__](Zprojection+Scale.ijm) : Purpose: To open and resave user chosen filetype as a tiff from all subfolders.
+Output to a single folder.
+Z Stacks are maximum projected; Option to also add scalebar and save as RGB tiff.